Selective Pre-training for Private Fine-tuning: Privacy Preserving Data Selection

 \subsection{Our Implementation of Data Selection}

 Our framework is loosely inspired by the data cleaning framework used in GPT3 and PaLM models \cite{BrownMRSKDNSSAA20, PaLM}, although motivations are a bit different.
 The classifiers in \citet{BrownMRSKDNSSAA20, PaLM} are trained to filter out noisy documents from datasets.
 In fact, the source datasets in our paper, i.e., OpenWebText and Wikipedia, are considered positive examples in \citet{BrownMRSKDNSSAA20}.
 Our classifier is trained to recognize examples that are similar to samples in the target data.
 We initialize the classifier with a pre-trained LM and fine-tune it with differential privacy to predict whether a sentence is sampled from the distribution of the target data.
-We use the classifier to predict all sentences in the source data and {\em rank} them according to confidence scores.
+We use the classifier to predict all sentences in the source data and rank them according to confidence scores.
 Although deep neural networks could be overconfident and need calibration in some applications \citep{guo2017calibration,zhang2022closer}, not calibrating the outputs does not affect our algorithm because calibration does not change the relative ranking among sentences.
-We select the top sentences until we reach the target number of pre-training tokens.
+We select the top sentences until we reach the target number of pre-training tokens \footnote{In our preliminary experiments, we also explored random sampling where the sampling weights are scaled linearly or quadratically with the confidence scores from the domain classifier.
+We found no statistical difference when compared to using only the top-ranked samples.}.
 Figure~\ref{fig:illustration_selection} shows an overview of our implementation.

 We create a training set to teach the classifier to recognize a target data distribution.
 Sentences in the target dataset are labelled as positive.
-Random samples from the source data are labelled as negative.
+Random samples from the source data are labelled as negative\footnote{This way of assigning negative labels may introduce few noisy labels, since some public samples may closely resemble those from the private dataset.
+However, given the vast size and diversity of the public dataset, the percentage of noisy labels would be low, as evidenced by the high test F1-score of the trained domain classifiers.}.
 It has been widely observed that a larger training set helps private learning \citep{bassily2014differentially,tramer2021differentially}.
 Therefore we set the number of negative examples as five times larger than the number of positive examples.
 The privacy cost of training the classifier is accounted in the overall privacy cost.